EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Get-started-with-SharePoint-administration.md

 Perform this task on LON-CL1.

 1. Open **Terminal**.
-1. In Terminal, ensure **PowerShell 7.x.y** is shown at the top.
+1. In Terminal, ensure **PowerShell** is shown at the top.
 Sign in to Microsoft Graph.

     ````powershell
     Connect-MgGraph -Scopes 'RoleManagement.ReadWrite.Directory'